bentleysec/bentleysec.github.io/_posts/2025-08-13-So-It-Begins.md

 All things have a beginning, before I start racking servers and spinning up VMs, I wanted to put my plan on paper; or in this case, in a blog post.
 This is my blueprint for a security-focused home lab: a space where I can experiment with detection engineering, dive into OS internals, and learn how to identify and investigate attacker behavior.

 The lab isn’t online yet.
-This is the design stage—the “how everything should fit together” map before I start building.
-I want a clear direction before I start wiring cables and configuring dashboards.
+This is the design stage, the “how everything should fit together” map before I start building.
+I want a clear direction before I start.

 My goal is to create an environment that lets me study not just the tools, but also the data, processes, and workflows that turn raw logs into actionable detections.